 - a two-page maximum, typed, double-spaced essay, discussing your professional goals and need for a scholarship

-- a copy of your 2020-2021 Student Aid Report from the Free Application for Federal Student Aid (FAFSA) which shows your official Expected Family Contribution and responses to dependency questions regarding date of birth, marital status, and children and/or dependents.
-The 2021-2022 FAFSA is available October 1, 2020.
+- a copy of your Student Aid Report from the Free Application for Federal Student Aid (FAFSA) which shows your official Expected Family Contribution and responses to dependency questions regarding date of birth, marital status, and children and/or dependents.
+The 2023-2024 FAFSA will be available October 1, 2022.

 Applicants must have the following characteristics: